dasgeekchannel/pinebookprotemp/README.md

 <br>
 Profit!
 <br>
+### How this works
-Determining type by navigating to /sys/devices/virtual/thermal/ and then to correspinding zones such as cd thermal_zone0 then running a cat on the type. $ cat type
+Determines temp and type by navigating to /sys/devices/virtual/thermal/ and then to correspinding zones such as cd thermal_zone0 then running a cat on the type to distinguish between GPU and CPU. $ cat type